Learning About Bowel Cancer

 - Unintended weight loss

-Displaying one or more of these symptoms does not necessarily mean you have colorectal cancer, and you could also have colorectal cancer and not display any of these symptoms.
-Regardless, it’s crucial to bring up any symptoms to your doctor should they arise.
+Remember that displaying one or more of these symptoms does not necessarily mean you have colorectal cancer.
+You could also have colorectal cancer and not display any of these symptoms.
+No matter what, it’s crucial to bring up any symptoms to your doctor should they arise.

 Learn more about SurvivorNet's rigorous medical review process.